mmbman/Katagiri/1984-05-11-Awakening-of-Faith-Talk-8.md

 **Katagiri Roshi:** You are there, so completely beyond your speculation, your life is in the time process.
 But you can create your own life, that means you can create your time, because you can enjoy sitting on the jet airplane, drinking champagne, et cetera.
 You can create.
 And you can experience the fears, joy, many things.
 Do you understand?

-So that’s why Dogen Zenji [says] we have to understand, through and through, the meaning of significance of the moment, where you are living.
+So that’s why Dōgen Zenji [says] we have to understand, through and through, the meaning of significance of the moment, where you are living.
 You live in.

 #### 1:11:42